priyasharma1/alc-website/content/post/beijing-chapter.md

 series = ["Themes Guide"]
 aliases = ["migrate-from-jekyl"]
 +++
+Beijing is the capital of the People's Republic of China.
+It is of the world's leading centers for culture, diplomacy and politics, business and economy, education, language, and science and technology.

-ALC Beijing Chapter is lead by [Willem Jiang](ningjiang@apache.org), ASF Member, PMC Apache OFBiz and Roller.
+ALC Beijing Chapter is lead by [Willem Jiang](ningjiang@apache.org), PMC [Apache Incubator](https://incubator.apache.org/).

 The team has so far hosted several events including podcasts, webinars and in-person meetups.
 Checkout their most recent and upcoming events [here](https://cwiki.apache.org/confluence/display/COMDEV/ALC+Beijing+Events).